 She was sitting on the couch crosslegged, her tiny baby in her arms, looking happy and peaceful and tired.

-I don’t remember how many days old her daughter was, I just remember that she was impossibly small and beautiful.
+I don’t remember how many days old her daughter was, I just remember that the baby was impossibly small and beautiful.

 After two C-sections, Roanna told me proudly, Dalia had been born at home.

-Since so many babies are born at home in our small town and since two of my three had been home births, I wasn’t particularly surprised.
+Since so many babies are born at home in our small town and since two of my (at that time) three had been home births, I wasn’t particularly surprised.

-But what I didn’t know is how much work it had taken to get Roanna on that couch, blissed out, her mom doing laundry, talking quietly to me, her husband at her side.
+But what I didn’t know is how much work it had taken to get Roanna on that couch, blissed out with her baby, her mom doing laundry, talking quietly to me, her husband at her side.

 The way she describes it in her new memoir, Cut, Stapled, and Mended, Roanna’s first birth was a hospital transfer that was so aggressive and badly managed that it felt like obstetric rape.